This year learning will be delivered through a mix of online and in-person, and we are adapting the way our campus works to make it Covid-secure.

 - Putting up new signs to help people move around campus safely

-- Launching live chat with the Student Centre
+- Launching live chat with the Student Centre and IT Service Desk

 - Developing support to help students access equipment including laptops

 This year we have planned to deliver learning through a mix of online and in-person.
 We also planning for if there are periods when we can only deliver learning online.

 It’s important to understand that we are not offering students the opportunity to study completely online.
 This means that students will be on campus for some of their teaching and learning activities.